aquasecurity/aqua-operator/docs/InstallOpenShift.md

 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

-The Aqua Operator provides a few Custom Resources that enable the flexibility to insatll Aqua in different configurations.
+The Aqua Operator provides a few [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/master/deploy/crds) to manage the Aqua platform.
 Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.
 For advance configurations please consult with Aqua's support team.

-How to deploy Aqua -
+How to deploy Aqua using the Operator -
-1. Install the Aqua Opertor from OpenShift OperatorHub
+1. Install the Aqua Operator from RH's OperatorHub
-2. Manage all the pre-requisites as covered in the instructions below (see "Before you begin using the Operator CRDs")
+2. Manage all the prerequisites as covered in the instructions below (see "Before you begin using the Operator CRDs")
-3. Use the AquaCSP Custom Resource to install Aqua in your cluster.
-Aqua CSP will automatically deploy the Console, Database, Scanner, and Gateway Custom Resource
+3. Use the AquaCSP CRD to install Aqua in your cluster.
+AquaCSP CRD defines how to deploy the Console, Database, Scanner, and Gateway Custom Resources
-4. You can use AquaCSP CRD to deploy the deafult security Enforcers and an OpenShift Route to access the console
+4. You can also use the AquaCSP CRD to deploy the default Enforcers and an OpenShift Route to access the console
-5. You can also install security Enforcers using the AquaEnforcer CRD, but you will need to first get a security token.
+5. You can install the Enforcers using the AquaEnforcer CRD, but you will need to first get a security token.
 Access Aqua console and create a new Enforcer Group.
-Copy the group's 'token' and keep it for the Enfrocer Custom Resource
+Copy the group's 'token' and use it in the AquaEnforcer CRD
-5. Use the AquaEnforcer Custom Resource to install the Aqua Enforcer.
-Replace the value of the 'token' property with the token you kept from step 3

 ## Before You Begin Using the Operator CRDs